Windows OS Hub

 DiskPart succeeded in adding a mirror to the volume

-Open Disk Management and make sure that drive C: synchronization has been started (Resynching).
-Wait till it is over, it may take up to several hours depending on the size of the C: partition.
+Open Disk Management and make sure that drive C: synchronization has been started (Recynching).
+Wait for it to finish.
+Depending on the size of your C: partition, this may take up to several hours.

-When booting Windows, the Windows Boot Manager menu will appear where you can select what disk to boot from.
-If you do not select a disk manually, the system will try to boot from the first one in 30 seconds:
+You will now be prompted to select a boot entry from the Windows Boot Manager menu.
+If you do not manually select a disk, the system will try to boot from the first disk after 30 seconds:

-Now we’ll show you how to copy the EFI partition to the second disk and change the BCD bootloader configuration to enable booting Windows from both the first and second drives.
+Let’s look at how to copy the EFI partition to the second drive and update the boot loader configuration (BCD) so that you can boot Windows from both the first and second drives.

 assign letter=S